.png)

 Step 2: Click on Backlink Analytics.

 Step 3: Scroll down to the end and click on see the Top Page section.
 This section is all about the pages with the highest backlinks.
 Click “View full report.”
-Look specifically for blog pages so you can get topics ideas and build mini clusters around them to outperform your competitors.

 And that’s it!